openmindculture/tools-settings/README.md

 ## Knowledge Base + Code Library

+TODO: alway ensure that code snippets and screenshot don't expose customer data

+TODO: add screenshots

-Building a Custom Knowledge Base (Intermediate to Advanced)
+TODO: Building a Custom Knowledge Base (Intermediate to Advanced)

 This is where you explicitly feed your project's code and documentation to the AI as a dedicated knowledge source.
 This typically involves techniques like Retrieval-Augmented Generation (RAG) or, in more advanced cases, fine-tuning.